Beanzilla/mail-packets/README.md

 From there you can issue `/mail send` with the packet in your hand to have it delivered to the player (if they are online) or delivered to their virtual mailbox.
 The virtual mailbox is a special node which accesses your mail from anywhere.
 (This means any virtual mailbox node can be used to access your mailbox) Only packets delivered while your offline or your inventory is full get placed in the virtual mailbox.

-> Admin can access anyone's mailbox at anytime via `/mail admin view <playername>`. (regardless if the player is online or not)
+> Admin can access anyone's mailbox at anytime via `/mail peek <playername>`. (regardless if the player is online or not)

 ## Todo